 - Occupancy and Related consisting primarily of costs related to leased property, including rent, maintenance, real estate taxes, utilities and other related costs.
-Our company headquarters are located in New York, New York, and we maintain additional offices in the U.S. and throughout the world; - Travel and Related consisting of costs for our partners and employees to render services where our clients are located; - Professional Fees consisting primarily of consulting, audit and tax, recruiting and legal and other professional services; - Communications and Information Services consisting primarily of costs for our technology infrastructure and telecommunications costs;

-- Depreciation and Amortization consisting of depreciation and amortization on our furniture, equipment, leasehold improvements and intangible assets; - Other Expenses consisting primarily of provision for credit losses, regulatory fees, insurance, fees paid for access to external market data, advertising, other general operating expenses and transaction-related payable to The Blackstone Group Inc. ("Blackstone" or our "former Parent").
+Our company headquarters are located in New York, New York, and we maintain additional offices in the U.S. and throughout the world; - Travel and Related consisting of costs for our partners and employees to render services where our clients are located; - Professional Fees consisting primarily of consulting, audit and tax, recruiting and legal and other professional services; - Communications and Information Services consisting primarily of costs for our technology infrastructure and telecommunications costs; - Depreciation and Amortization consisting of depreciation and amortization on our furniture, equipment, leasehold improvements and intangible assets; - Other Expenses consisting primarily of provision for credit losses, regulatory fees, insurance, fees paid for access to external market data, advertising, other general operating expenses and transaction-related payable to Blackstone Inc.